GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 2. All rights suspended or modified under this Article are fully restored upon the member's receipt of an Honorable, General (under honorable conditions), or Other Than Honorable discharge from the Defense Force.
 A Dishonorable Discharge or a Bad Conduct Discharge (as a result of a court-martial) shall be considered a waiver of these rights until such time as the individual's civil rights are formally restored by a civilian court.
 3. Any member subjected to a court-martial conviction may, upon discharge, petition the civilian Supreme Court for a review of their case on the grounds of a fundamental miscarriage of justice, ensuring a final check by the civilian branch.

+### Section 5: Honor, Integrity and Selfless Service

+1. All service members are obligated to disobey unlawful orders and ignore unlawful suspensions.

 ## ARTICLE XV: EDUCATION

 ### Section 1: The Purpose of Education